MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

    ![Enter user name to view permissions](media/security-page-enter-user-name.png)

-3. You should now have a user-specific view that shows what permissions they have.
-To trace why a user does or doesn't have any of the listed permissions, hover over the permission and choose **Why**.
+   You should now have a user-specific view that shows what permissions they have.

+3. To trace why a user does or doesn't have any of the listed permissions, hover over the permission and choose **Why**.

    :::image type="content" source="media/permissions-list-view-project-level-information.png" alt-text="Select Why to trace the permissions":::

 The resulting trace lets you know how they're inheriting the listed permission.
-You can then adjust the user's permissions by adjusting those provided to the groups they're in.
+You can then adjust the user's permissions by adjusting those permissions provided to the groups they're in.

 ::: moniker-end

 For more information, see [Grant or restrict access to select features and functions](restrict-access.md) or [Change individual permissions](change-individual-permissions.md).

-## Membership in a group which has lesser permissions
+## Membership in a group that has lesser permissions

 Group rule types are ranked in the following order: Subscriber > Basic + Test Plans > Basic > Stakeholder.
 Users always get the best access level between all the group rules, including Visual Studio (VS) subscription.

 See the following examples, showing how the subscriber detection factors into group rules.

-### Example 1: group rule gives me more access
+### Example 1: Group rule gives me more access

 If I have a VS Pro subscription and I'm in a group rule that gives me Basic + Test Plans – what happens?

 Expected: I get Basic + Test Plans because what the group rule gives me is greater than my subscription.

-### Example 2: group rule gives me the same access
+### Example 2: Group rule gives me the same access

 I have a Visual Studio Test Pro subscription and I'm in a group rule that gives me Basic + Test Plans – what happens?